HelpLee/CESALRoomMonitor/README.md

 ## Publish a GitHub Release

+This section is only needed if you want other users to download your built executable easily.

-After downloading the artifact from GitHub Actions, publish it as a Release so normal users can download it easily.
+After downloading the artifact from GitHub Actions, publish it as a Release.

 Recommended flow: